dy/piezo/docs/r&d.md

       ~+ prelim returns belong to userland anyways, it's not demanded internally
     - we can't

-## [x] State variables: How can we call same fn twice with same context? -> context is the same per-fn-scope; to call with other context - wrap into a function; you can pass funcs by reference.
+## [x] State variables: How can we call same fn twice with same context? -> instance is created via new static declaration

   * It seems for now to be able only externally
   ? but what if we need to say fill an array with signal from synth?